 With the rising prices of fuel, compact car sales are also expected to increase in 2011.
 Last week, the average gasoline price in the United States reached $2.98 a gallon.
 It appears that automakers have anticipated the demand.

 The new 2011 Chevrolet Cruze and the redesigned 2011 Hyundai Elantra are on sale now.
 Meanwhile, the redesigned 2012 Ford Focus and redesigned 2012 Honda Civic will go on sale next spring.
 These entries are vital to automakers' new car sales, which rose by 6 percent through November 2010 while the overall market improved by 11 percent.

-For the first 11 months of 2010, Honda sold 231,955 Civics, a 2% drop when compared to the same period in 2009.
-Ford’s sales were up 9% to 159,679 Focus units.
-And Hyundai sold 119,150 Elantras, 22% higher than sales in 2009.
+For the first 11 months of 2010, Honda sold 231,955 Civics, a 2 percent drop when compared to the same period in 2009.
+Ford’s sales were up 9 percent to 159,679 Focus units.
+And Hyundai sold 119,150 Elantras, 22 percent higher than sales in 2009.